palec87/img-recon/README.md

 # img-recon
-Various methods for image reconstruction for OPT and CS
+Various methods for image reconstruction for OPT and CS.

 ## Hadamard and SPC reconstructions
 Inspiration from works of